Select Page

 Types of Electoral Systems

 Arend Lijphart, a world-renowned political scientist, spent his career studying various features of democratic life in different countries.
 In his landmark study (2012), he compared 36 democracies over 55 years.
 Lijphart uses his own classification system, speaking of “majoritarian” and “consensual” democracies.
-Winner-take-all vs. PR voting systems are the major differentiating factor of these two categories.
+We will call these “winner-take-all” and PR countries.

 • Voter turnout was higher by 7.5 percentage points, when contextual factors are taken into account.